 - Preparing your family

 - Volunteering in your community

-- Pass a background investigation prior to start of the program
+- Successfully pass an oral interview and background investigation prior to the start of the program

 For a complete list of volunteer opportunities with the Chino Police Department, visit the Join Chino PD page.